fcelda/nsec5-draft/nsec5.md

     ;; AUTHORITY SECTION:
     d.example.org.
 3600  IN NS      ns1.d.example.org.

 This is an NSEC5PROOF RR for d.example.org.
-It's RDATA is the NSEC5 proof corresponding to d.example.org.
+Its RDATA is the NSEC5 proof corresponding to d.example.org.
 This NSEC5PROOF RR is computed on the fly.

     d.example.org.
 86400   IN      NSEC5PROOF      48566 A9FpmeH79q7g6VNW